 Need Legal Advice?

 Distracted driving is dangerous.
 It can cause serious bodily injury as well as death when your attention is diverted from the primary task of driving for any reason.
 These accidents can lead to pain and suffering, loss of compensation, as well as years of therapy, and if you have been injured during this situation, you have a right to be compensated for your injuries.
-Therefore, if you or a loved one have been involved in a personal injury accident due to distracted driving, it is in your best interest to contact an experienced Huntsville and Madison County personal injury attorney at Hornsby Watson & Hornsby to help you with your case.
+Therefore, if you or a loved one have been involved in a personal injury accident due to distracted driving, it is in your best interest to contact an experienced Huntsville and Madison County distracted driving accident lawyer at Hornsby Watson & Hornsby to help you with your case.
 Contact our office today.